Rhapsodizer/CC_Project/README.md

 ### 4.2 Drum Machine <a name="DM"></a>

 The **Minimalistic Drum Machine** is made up of three rows of instruments: kick, hat and snare.
-Each pulse is characterized by a dot which, when selected, is colored and a ball is generated in the Layer Interaction, with the relative label of the instrument, together with the reproduction of the single sound.
+Each pulse is characterized by a circle which, when selected, is colored and a ball is generated in the Layer Interaction, with the relative label of the instrument, together with the reproduction of the single sound.
 The columns are equal to the number of beats in a loop, which can be changed directly from the Loop Station Manager.
 If any space is deselected, the ball disappears from the Layer Interaction.

 ### 4.3 Melody Chat <a name="MC"></a>

 <img src="https://github.com/Rhapsodizer/CC_Project/assets/92687497/a85810c9-faeb-40e4-9280-8dd1debf53e2" width="200">

-Melody Chat represents the writing of sentences by two users (Melody maker and Melody modifier).
+Melody Chat represents the exchange of messages by two users (Melody maker and Melody modifier).
 Through *Firebase*, users can connect with their device, identify themselves with one of two roles, define their username and chat themselfs.
 The **Melody maker** "writes" a melody that will be stored and sent to *Super Collider* to be played during the loop.
-Furthermore, the melody will also be sent to the Interaction Layer (see corresponding paragraph).
+After that, the melody will also be sent to the Interaction Layer (see corresponding paragraph).
 The **Melody modifier** instead has the possibility of modifying the previously written melody with effects and parameters such as vibrato, release or amplitude.

 ### 4.4 Image Sonificator <a name="image-sonificator"></a>